Board of Directors

 Wayne began his career at the Dorchester Hotel, and helped open St Andrews Old Course Hotel in Scotland, which won the Caterer Magazine’s “”Hotel of the Year” award.
 Two years later he took on the role of Household Manager for the Royal Family of Jordan, in Amman, where he supervised over 750 staff, and was tasked with training and bringing the standards up to date.

 In 1996, Wayne developed his training skills at various luxury resorts and restaurants around the world.
-By 2002 he had set up Global Search International and in 2006, joined forces with the International Institute of Modern Butlers LLC.
+By 2002 he had set up Global Search International and in 2006, joined forces with the Institute.

 Ms. Canan Yonsel graduated from the Tourism School and also completed her MBA at the Bosphorus University in Istanbul.
 She worked in Turkish and US corporations, reaching the position of financial controller for Union Carbide before returning to the tourism field.